-The syndicate underwriting year accounts have been prepared under the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (the 'Lloyd's Regulations') and in accordance with the Syndicate Accounting Byelaw (No.9 of 2005) and Financial Reporting Standard 102 (FRS 102).
+The syndicate underwriting year accounts have been prepared under the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (the 'Lloyd's Regulations') and in accordance with the Syndicate Accounting Byelaw (No.9 of 2005), including Financial Reporting Standard 102 (FRS 102) and Insurance Contracts 103 (FRS 103).

 Members participate on a syndicate by reference to a year of account and each syndicate year of account is a separate annual venture.
-These accounts relate to the 2014 year of account which has been closed by reinsurance to close at 31 December 2016; consequently the balance sheet represents the assets and liabilities of the 2014 year of account and the profit or loss account reflect the transactions for that year of account during the 36 months period until closure.
+These accounts relate to the 2015 year of account which has been closed by reinsurance to close at 31 December 2017; consequently the balance sheet represents the assets and liabilities of the 2015 year of account and the profit or loss account reflect the transactions for that year of account during the 36 months period until closure.